 You’ll notice my posts are grouped into different categories, such as Defining your Boundaries, Meeting your Emotional Needs or The Dangers of Dieting.

-Expert Insights are short excerpts from the vast array of literature I’ve read over the past 20 years in my quest to understand and find my own solution to this issue.
+Expert Insight posts are short excerpts from the vast array of literature I’ve read over the past 20 years in my quest to understand and find my own solution to this issue.
 These are thought-provoking words from authors, researchers and practitioners about overeating and related issues such as body image, feelings, relationships and personal boundaries.

 Food for Thought feature enriching reflections from people who really have a way with words.
 These are offered to uplift and reassure you, and to encourage you to reflect and stay connected to the part of you that says “it’s OK, you can do this”.